-Water for injection (WFI) is most commonly used as a vehicle for injectable solutions and suspensions.
-Other suitable vehicles may be used, provided they are safe in the volume of injection administered, and it should not interfere with the therapeutic efficacy of the formulation.
-Other additives like Buffers, Antioxidants, Chelating agents, Preservatives and stabilizers can be added to preparations.
-Colouring agents are not added solely for the colouring purpose of the finished product.
+Water for injection (WFI) is commonly used as a vehicle for injectable solutions and suspensions.
+Other suitable vehicles may be used, provided they are safe in the volume of injection administered and do not interfere with the therapeutic efficacy of the formulation.
+Additives such as buffers, antioxidants, chelating agents, preservatives, and stabilizers can be added to preparations.
+Coloring agents are not added just for the purpose of coloring the finished product.

-Aqueous preparations administered by Subcutaneous, Intradermal, IM, IV route are made isotonic with blood by adding Sodium Chloride or such a suitable agent.
+Aqueous preparations administered by subcutaneous, intradermal, IM, or IV routes are made isotonic with blood by adding Sodium Chloride or a suitable agent.
 Buffering agents are not used for intraocular or intracardiac injection preparations or products that may gain access to the cerebrospinal fluid.
 Preservatives are added in multidose containers.
 Preservatives should not be added when the volume to be injected as a single dose exceeds 15 ml.
-Each final container of injectable preparation shall be inspected individually.
+Each final container of injectable preparation shall undergo individual inspection.

 There are five main types of injectable preparations:

-Injections are sterile solutions, emulsions, or suspensions, prepared by dissolving, emulsifying, or suspending the active ingredients and other additives in the water for injection or other suitable non-aqueous vehicles or in a mixture of two if they are miscible.
+Injections consist of sterile solutions, emulsions, or suspensions.
+They are prepared by dissolving, emulsifying, or suspending the active ingredients and other additives in water for injection or other suitable non-aqueous vehicles, or in a mixture of two if they are miscible.

-1) Particulate Matter: Shall comply with the limit test for Particulate Matters.
+1) Particulate Matter: Must comply with the limit test for Particulate Matter.

 2) Uniformity of Content: The preparation being examined complies with the test if in the total samples of 30 containers not more than one individual value is outside the limits 85% to 115% and none is outside the limits 75 % to 125 % of the average values.
 This test is not applicable for suspensions for injection containing Multivitamins and Trace elements.